-The morning I met the Totally NOT GAY Bro started out no different.
+The morning I met the Totally NOT GAY Bro had started out just the same.
 I rolled out of bed and slogged my way to the communal kitchen.
 As I beelined for the coffeemaker, I bade good morning to a portly and disheveled man in his mid-thirties who was stirring some kind of bubbling concoction in a big pot on the stove.

 “Morning,” he said, in a thick New Jersey accent.
 I began making my coffee.
 A fellow US citizen, wow, I thought—not too common in most parts of Colombia.